alcarruth/frontend-p4-website-optimization/README.md

 template to create the actual HTML for the page.

 So pizza_designer.js includes the lists of nouns, adjectives and ingredients from the original.
-The random generator code had been cleaned up and modularized in an attempt to make it more cohesive, comprehensible and "easy on the eyes".
+The random generator code has been cleaned up and modularized in an attempt to make it more cohesive, comprehensible and "easy on the eyes".
 And the two default pizzas, _The Udacity Special_, and _The Cameron Special_, which were